 The monument was established by President Barack Obama by presidential proclamation on December 28, 2016, claiming the Antiquities Act gave him the right to bypass Congress for its creation, as did Bill Clinton in creating the Grand Staircase-Escalante National Monument on September 18, 1996.
 Both monuments were reduced in size by proclamation by President Donald Trump on December 4, 2017, presumably because both were created as retribution for poor presidential election results in Utah for both presidents Clinton (who came in 3rd behind H. Ross Perot) and Obama.

 The Indian Creek area is internationally renown for its Wingate sandstone walls - crack-climbing in the area is generally rated 5.10 - 5.12.

-The Road map was cut from the Utah state highway map - it does not specifically identify the monument - Indian Creek Unit is at the top edge of the map, and the Bears Ears buttes are identified above U95 east of Natural Bridges National Monument.
+The Road map was cut from the Utah state highway map - it does not identify the monument - Indian Creek Unit is at the top edge of the map, and the Bears Ears buttes are identified above U95 east of Natural Bridges National Monument (the banner photo).

 The Climbing map identifies

 Main crags and access to the many climbing walls in the canyons of the Indian Creek Unit.